 - Chinese Crispy Roasted Potatoes

 - Asian Snow Peas with Pine Nuts

 This is my preferred method of keeping Master Stock for future use.
 I don't use it often enough to keep in the fridge for long periods.
 It keeps for about a week in the fridge, before it needs to be thrown out and started from scratch.
 Freezing is the best way to preserver the stock.
 After each use, strain the stock and freeze until ready to use it again.
 Just bring it to a boil before adding in your next batch of meat.

-This is a traditional method of braising a duck, which produces a wonderful Master Stock.
+This is one of the many traditional methods of braising a duck, which produces a wonderful Master Stock.
 I promise you will want to use it again and again.
 My version of a Cantonese Style Braised Duck that is roasted to perfection.
 It's a flavor explosion, not just for the holidays but delicious any day of the week.
 Bon Appetit! Приятного аппетита!

 - 3 litres water

 - 1 ½ cup Shaoxing wine Chinese cooking wine

 - ¾ cup Chinese Sweet Soy Kicap Manis